LucasFonts/Glyphs-MoveableSidebearings/README.md

 Apply kerning and edit spacing by dragging glyphs with your mouse.

 DragToKern is a tool plugin.
-Activate it by pressing the shortcut key _K_ or by clicking the toolbar icon that shows _kT_.
+Activate it by pressing the shortcut key _K_ or by clicking the toolbar icon that shows _kTd_.

 ## Mouse Kerning

 Just drag any glyph in your edit view to adjust its kerning.

 ![](media/DragToKern.gif)

+**Tip:** If the sidebearing handles get in your way, press the **Command** key before dragging to force the kerning mode, or lock the spacing by hitting the _To_ icon at the bottom of the window until it has a small lock.

 ## Kerning Exceptions